mrismanaziz/Reforestation/README.md

-## Why did the opera singer go sailing?
-They wanted to hit the high Cs.
+## Why didn't the number 4 get into the nightclub?
+Because he is 2 square.